ietf-wg-acme/acme/draft-ietf-acme-acme.md

 A request to finalize an order will result in error if the order is not in the "ready" state.
-In such cases, the server MUST return a 403 (Forbidden) error with a problem document of type "badState".
+In such cases, the server MUST return a 403 (Forbidden) error with a problem document of type "badOrderState".
 The client should then send a POST-as-GET request to the order resource to obtain its current state.
 The status of the order will indicate what action the client should take (see below).